Is Air Fried Food Good for Fatty Liver? [Answered]

 But in order to cook crispy, delicious foods in the air fryer and still get all its health benefits, you have to know how to properly use it and make sure you never overdo eating air fried foods.

-Potatoes are potatoes, no matter how you cook them and you never should make it a habit of eating those if you have NAFLD.
+Potatoes are potatoes, no matter how you cook them and you should never make it a habit of eating plenty of those if you have MASLD.

 Also, you should try to never add extra oil in the fryer.
 Yes, I know that you can add a teaspoon to improve the taste, but you don’t have to.